jsodicoff/jsodicoff.github.io/experience.md

 This upcoming academic year, I will be serving on the Board of Directors of the [Inter-Cooperative Council At Ann Arbor](https://icc.coop/), a council of housing cooperatives that primarily house University of Michigan students, as a representative of my new home, MichMinnies House.
 I care a lot about direct democracy, cooperative living, and affordable housing, and am incredibly excited to advance those concepts in this role.

+### ERS

+A few weeks ago, I signed up to be part of the planning committee for the College of Engineering's yearly research symposium, which highlights the work of graduate and undergraduate students, scheduled to take place in February.
+I don't really know what this will entail but I am nonetheless very excited to support the research of my peers.